 AmbitionAlly Plugins — AmbitionAlly makes fantastic plugins, and I highly recommend you give them a try.
 Their support is fantastic.
 Here are their plugins that I recommend:

-- AccessAlly — A powerful plugin for any blogger looking to create a membership site.
+- AccessAlly Pro — A powerful plugin for any blogger looking to create a membership site.
 We are currently using this plugin to develop some of our upcoming courses, and I’ve been thorougly impressed with them so far.
+It even allows membership sites to create quizzes, progress markers, check lists for their courses!
 (Get your first month for only $7 here!)

 - PopupAlly — AmbitionAlly has mastered the polite popup and list building with their plugin PopupAlly Pro.
 But don’t worry if you don’t like popups.
 They also allow you to customize opt-ins to be placed wherever you want on your blog.
 They offer lots of integrations with the most popular email list management systems and CRMS.